|

 345. editing

-putting something (as a literary work or a legislative bill) into acceptable form
+putting something into acceptable form

 346. eerie